muSpectre/muFFT/doc/source/GettingStarted.rst

 Installation defaults to `$HOME/.local`, but you can specify a different a different location by specificing the `PREFIX` environment variable.

-When building muFFT, you may need to specify the location of these dependencies:
+When building µFFT, you may need to specify the location of these dependencies:

 .. code-block:: sh